 I find this group tends to like same things I do.
 I can place a photo on Facebook at it will get little attention but the same photo in this group will receive some of the highest praise of any I post.
 The opposite is true as well.
 Please don't get me wrong I am very appreciative of the wonderful comments and likes I get for my work in either group.
 It truly is nice to hear that someone likes my work and maybe they feel something while looking at it as that is what I am trying for.

-I can think of nothing better than having someone view some of my work and have it move then in some way.
+I can think of nothing better than having someone view some of my work and have it move them in some way.
 Maybe make their day a bit better, or it could make them think on something that is what a photograph is about and if it happens I am a success.

 However what I am writing about here is how one has to approach their art.
 An artist has to do work they like.
 Sure we all will create what a client wants but when we shoot for ourselves then we must create images that please us.
 If we begin changing to get more likes or attention we become kind of like a politician changing his or her views in reaction to polls.
-We loose our soul.
+We lose our soul.